 Gross claims incurred comprise claims and settlement expenses (both internal and external) occurring during the year, and the movement in provision for outstanding claims and settlement expenses brought forward.
-Allowance is made for the cost of claims incurred by the date of the statement of financial position but not reported until after the year-end.
+Allowance is made for the cost of claims incurred by the reporting period end date but not reported until after the reporting period end.
 Incurred claims outstanding are reduced by anticipated salvage and other recoveries from third parties.